Reading through it all

 So now, I am writing another book.
 No Chief Inspectors however, although one never knows.

 Since I’ve extended my reading pledge, I want to stop my Amazon book purchasing habit and move to solely purchasing from independent bookstores.
-And for that I needed an eReader, one which has the warm light for night reading.
-Yes, I love physical books but my writing space is a shed that is overwhelmed by books and typewriters and art supplies and an antique iron bed I thought I’d read on but is occupied by my dogs.
-I researched and decided on a Kobo eReader, the one used in other countries on this planet.
+And for that I needed an eReader; one with warm light for night reading.
+Yes, I love physical books but I write in a shed that is overwhelmed by books, type writers, art supplies and an antique iron single bed for reading—always occupied by my dogs.
+I decided on a Kobo eReader, the one used in other countries on this planet.
 Not only does it have direct integration with my library for books, but also I can choose my independent bookstore purchases at the Kobo store.
-My old Kindle will become my virtual book shelf now that the Kobo Libra H2O arrived just now as I am typing this.
+My old Kindle became my virtual book shelf since the Kobo Libra H2O just arrived.

-And having said all this UPS delivered two new hardcover books, both by Olga Tokarczuk.
+And having said all this, UPS also delivered two new hardcover books by Olga Tokarczuk.

 My next blog post no doubt will be my gushing tribute to Olga.